Protecting Your Child from Respiratory Syncytial Virus (RSV)

 • Decreased appetite or fluid intake

-If you notice any of these symptoms in your child, especially if they have trouble breathing, signs of dehydration, or if their condition worsens, seek medical attention promptly.
+If you notice these symptoms in your child—especially if they have trouble breathing, show signs of dehydration, or if their condition worsens—seek medical attention promptly.

 Preventive Measures

-Preventing RSV involves both good hygiene practices and available medical interventions.
-Here are some key strategies to protect your child:
+Preventing RSV involves both good hygiene practices and medical options.

-• If you’re able to, breastfeeding can provide additional antibodies to your baby.
+If you’re able to, breastfeeding can provide your baby with additional antibodies.

-• Limit exposure by staying home when you’re unwell and avoid close contact with sick individuals.
+Limit exposure by staying home when unwell and avoiding close contact with sick individuals.

-Starting November 1, 2024, there are two main preventive options available for young children:
+Starting October 1, 2025, there are two main preventive options available for young children in Ontario:

 1. Preventive Antibody Medication (Beyfortus™)

-• What it is: Beyfortus™ acts like natural antibodies to help eliminate RSV.
+• What it is: A monoclonal antibody that acts like natural antibodies to help eliminate RSV.

-• How it’s administered: It’s given as a one-time injection in the thigh muscle, offering protection for up to six months.
+• How it’s given: A one-time injection in the thigh muscle, offering protection for up to six months.

 1. Vaccine for Pregnant Persons (Abrysvo™)

-• What it is: Abrysvo™ is administered to pregnant individuals to protect their babies from RSV.
+• What it is: A vaccine administered to pregnant individuals to protect their babies.

-• Timing: It’s given between 32 and 36 weeks of pregnancy.
+• Timing: Given between 32 and 36 weeks of pregnancy.

-• How it works: This vaccine helps the pregnant person’s immune system create antibodies that are passed to the baby, offering protection for the first six months of life.
+• How it works: Helps the pregnant person’s immune system create antibodies that are passed to the baby, offering protection for the first six months of life.

 How to Access Immunization